 A warm welcome to St Katherine’s School Sixth Form.

-With a record-breaking results in two of the last three years – 57% of students gained A*-B or equivalent in 2017 – St Katherine’s Sixth Form promotes a love of learning and independent enquiry.
+With a track record of great results – 63% of students gained A*-B or equivalent and 91% achieved A*-C in August 2018 – St Katherine’s Sixth Form promotes a love of learning and independent enquiry.
 We offer a broad range of A Level and vocational courses to suit learner needs.

 Our students become well equipped with the necessary skills for continuation into further/higher education, training or employment.
 Our Sixth Form is a close knit community of like-minded 16 – 19 year olds who are fully supported in achieving their goals, we are proud of our exemplary pastoral care.
 Each student is part of a vertical tutor group (a mixture of year 12 and 13 students) and benefits from a close working relationship with their tutor.

 In addition to this, the Head and Deputy Head of Sixth Form are on hand to guide the progress of each student from transition into year 12 until they take their first steps into the wider world.

 The Sixth Form facilities are designed to provide a learning environment that supports study for a broad range of programmes that reflect the changing educational and employment climates around us.
 These include: AS, A2 and Vocational courses as well as GCSE re-sit opportunities in Maths and English.